gavr-games/reborn-mmorpg/engine/README.md

 - BUG: deselect target, when killed by dragons
 - BUG: monster ghosts stay after death
 - BUG: don't remvoe dirt if it has plant on it
+- BUG: chest in dungeon can block corridor in certain situations
+- BUG: zombie in dungeon stopped attacking
 - add Transactions (Mutexes) when objects cnahge
 - change game atlas from type/kind to tags
 - add leveling skills fot character and skills requirements for craft